singh-man/nvim-IDE/README.md

 > ```<leader> '\'``` key is preferable for custom keymap as which-key plugins help becomes useful for it or use **space** key if preferred.

+> TO-DO try using the **mason.nvim and mason-lspconfig** instead of nvim-lsp-installer

 ### Refrence .dotfiles for nvim

 *Beginner Friendly*